mattcarlotta/nvi/README.md

 # a literal value
 MESSAGE=hello

-# an interpolation ${KEY} represents a value from either the shell
+# an interpolation ${KEY} can be used after a key and it represents a value
-# environment or from a KEY in an .env file (must be defined before use)
+# from either the shell environment or from a KEY in an .env file (must be defined before use)
 # for example: ${MESSSAGE} world => hello world
 GREETING=${MESSAGE} world